 var user = Terrasoft.SysValue.CURRENT_USER; // this object has two properties var userId = user.value; // the user's ID var name = user.displayValue; // the user name

 Note, this is the user’s ID & username from SysAdminUnit, not the user’s contact ID.
-If you need the user’s contact, you can get it using the following:
+If you need the user’s contact, you can get it using the following (this is usually what you really want is the user’s contact):

 Obviously, the displayName containing the contact’s name value is available there as well.